-Conducting group work well is essential for your science and engineering development.
+Conducting group work well and learning how to effectively learn in a group is essential for your science and engineering development.
 In your future work, you will likely work on a team of people that uses the different strengths of those people to complete complex tasks.
 In Projects and Practices in Physics (P^3) , you will learn physics by working in small groups and your instructors will assess you on three different categories: